Following is a list of Frequently Asked Questions from our Sponsors (click on a Question to reveal the Answer):

 A. A plan fiduciary is generally defined as a person (or company) that is legally responsible for managing and/or supervising the processes and money associated with a retirement plan.
 Companies who sponsor a retirement plan have a legal obligation to review providers and select those which best help to fulfill fiduciary responsibility.
 Such is the case for the company providing the investments as well as those providing the record keeping and custodial services.
-If you currently offer a 401(k) elsewhere and think it may be time to look at other providers, we’d be happy to conduct a free proposal to show you all the benefits TPC 401(k) can provide, and the improvements that can be made.
+If you currently offer a 401(k) elsewhere and think it may be time to look at other providers, we’d be happy to conduct a free proposal to show you all the benefits isolved 401(k) can provide, and the improvements that can be made.

 Q. What is compliance testing?

 A. Some 401k plans must pass certain “nondiscrimination” tests each year to show they do not impermissibly discriminate in favor of HCEs with respect to plan benefits.
 The most common tests include The Actual Deferral Percentage (ADP) test, Actual Contribution Percentage (ACP) test, Minimum Coverage Test and Top-heavy test.
-While most employers hire a professional third-party administrator (TPA) to complete this work, but all employers need testing basics to confirm all necessary tests are completed and any failed tests are corrected each year.
+While most employers hire a professional third-party administrator (TPA) to complete this work, all employers need testing basics to confirm all necessary tests are completed and any failed tests are corrected each year.
 Otherwise, costly penalties, plan disqualification or fiduciary liability are more likely.
 The good news?
 There are sure-fire ways to design your company retirement plan to avoid most if not all of these tests altogether.
 Contact us today to find out how!